micropython/micropython/docs/library/machine.I2C.rst

                                     # depending on the port, extra parameters may be required
                                     # to select the peripheral and/or pins to use

-    i2c.scan()                      # scan for slaves, returning a list of 7-bit addresses
+    i2c.scan()                      # scan for peripherals, returning a list of 7-bit addresses

-    i2c.writeto(42, b'123')         # write 3 bytes to slave with 7-bit address 42
+    i2c.writeto(42, b'123')         # write 3 bytes to peripheral with 7-bit address 42
-    i2c.readfrom(42, 4)             # read 4 bytes from slave with 7-bit address 42
+    i2c.readfrom(42, 4)             # read 4 bytes from peripheral with 7-bit address 42

-    i2c.readfrom_mem(42, 8, 3)      # read 3 bytes from memory of slave 42,
+    i2c.readfrom_mem(42, 8, 3)      # read 3 bytes from memory of peripheral 42,
-                                    #   starting at memory-address 8 in the slave
+                                    #   starting at memory-address 8 in the peripheral
-    i2c.writeto_mem(42, 2, b'\x10') # write 1 byte to memory of slave 42
+    i2c.writeto_mem(42, 2, b'\x10') # write 1 byte to memory of peripheral 42
-                                    #   starting at address 2 in the slave
+                                    #   starting at address 2 in the peripheral

 Constructors
 ------------